A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: The multiscale continuous Galerkin method

 for $v\in V_h(0)$, and compute the numerical solution $u_h = u_h^f + u_h^{\lambda_h}$.

-The main feature of MSCG is the flexibility of mesh generation and \textit{h/p} adaptivity at the subdomain level, since the local subproblem on a subdomain is independent of the remaining subdomains, as it only depends on the interfaces.
-Hence, the local subproblem information may be statically condensed at the interfaces.
-The idea is to relax the continuity restriction at the subdomain interface and impose it back through a set of Lagrange multipliers $\lambda$, which correspond to the unique solution of the variational formulation on the skeleton.
+One of the main features of the MSCG method is the flexibility of mesh generation and \textit{h/p} adaptivity at the subdomain level, since the local subproblems are independent and are only coupled through the interface.
+Hence, the local subproblems may be statically condensed and expressed in terms of the variables defined on the subdomain faces.
+The idea is to relax the solution continuity at the subdomain interface and impose it back through a set of Lagrange multipliers $\lambda$, which correspond to the unique solution of the variational formulation on the mesh skeleton.
 Once the global solution is obtained, the solution for the local subproblems can be recovered independently for each subdomain.
-Another important advantage of the MSCG is that the solution at the interfaces can be approximated with a different polynomial space than that of the subproblems, for instance using Lagrange interpolation polynomials of higher order at Chebyshev nodes, thus drastically reducing the size of the global system that needs to be solved.
-Finally, continuity of the approximate solution across subdomains is enforced by imposing Dirichlet boundary conditions for each subdomain that coincide with the value of the global solution at the interfaces.
+Another important advantage of the MSCG method is that the solution at the interfaces can be approximated with a different polynomial space than that of the subproblems, for instance using \RT{high-order Lagrange interpolation polynomials defined on the Chebyshev nodes}.
+This approach results in a drastic reduction of the size of the global system that would otherwise need to be solved had $(u_h,q_h)$ not been eliminated.
+Finally, continuity of the approximate solution across subdomains is enforced by imposing Dirichlet boundary conditions for each subdomain determined by the value of the global solution at the interfaces.